kaspersgit/ml_2_sql/Readme.md

 - `sigmoid`, platt scaling applied
 - `isotonic`, isotonic regression applied
 - `auto`/`true`, either platt scaling or isotonic regression applied based on datasize
-- any other value, not calibration applied
+- any other value, no calibration applied

 `sql_split` options:
 - `false`, outputs the SQL model as one column by adding all separate scores up directly
 - `true`, outputs the SQL model as one column for each feature and a total score columns afterwards.
 This might be needed to avoid some memory related (stackoverflow) error.

+`file_type` options (optional):
+- `png`, output of features importance graphs will be static .png (smaller file).
+- `html`, output of features importance graphs will be dynamic .html (bigger file and opens in browser).

 #### pre_params
 `cv_type` options (optional):